bcwaters/bcwaters/README.md

  React Front-end sample - [MemeSeek](memeseek.com/editor)  the backend is still brittle, so keep the website hush hush.
  Command-line OPENAI-api terminal(I use this everyday!) - [grok_cmd](https://github.com/bcwaters/grok_cmd)

+ ### I am accepting employment invitations.
+Engaging and interesting projects only.
+  - I will accept `contracted offers < 1 year` for cookie cutter enterprise code.
+Gotta pay for hosting and access LLM  somehow!

 <!--
 **bcwaters/bcwaters** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.